rteguo/i2food/README.md

 **Front End features:**
 - User registration
 - User login
+- User Log out
 - Display the products with rating relating their nutrient composition
 - Add product in the cart
 - Remove product in the cart
+- Display the number of products in the shopping cart in real time
 - Display the details of product which include nutritional information
 - Print the information about the nutrient composition of product
 - Display recently sold products